clinicalml/omop-learn/docs/index.md

 ![Diagram of a Predictive Task Specification](https://i.imgur.com/P03wz6X.png) We define our end-of-life task as follows:

-> For each patient who is over the age of 70 at prediction time, and is enrolled in an insurance plan for which we have claims data available for 95% of the days of calendar year 2016, and is alive as of March 31, 2017: predict if the patient will die during the interval of time between April 1, 2017 and September 31, 2017 using data including the drugs prescribed, procedures performed, conditions diagnosed and the medical specialties of the clinicians who cared for the patient during 2016.
+> For each patient who is over the age of 70 at prediction time, and is enrolled in an insurance plan for which we have claims data available for 95% of the days of calendar year 2009, and is alive as of March 31, 2010: predict if the patient will die during the interval of time between April 1, 2010 and September 31, 2010 using data including the drugs prescribed, procedures performed, and conditions diagnosed during the year 2009.

 `omop-learn` splits the conversion of this natural language specification of a task to code into two natural steps.
 First, we define a **cohort** of patients, each of which has an outcome.
 Second, we generate **features** for each of these patients.
 These two steps are kept independent of each other, allowing different cohorts or feature sets to very quickly be tested and evaluated.
 We explain how cohorts and features are initialized through the example of the end-of-life problem.

 #### 1.1 Data Backend Initialization
 `omop-learn` supports a collection of data [backend engines](https://github.com/clinicalml/omop-learn/tree/master/src/omop_learn/backends) depending on where the source OMOP tables are stored: PostgreSQL, Google BigQuery, and Apache Spark.
 The `PostgresBackend`, `BigQueryBackend`, and `SparkBackend` classes inherit from `OMOPDatasetBackend` which defines the set of methods to interface with the data storage as well as the feature creation.

 Configuration parameters used to initialize the backend are surfaced through python `.env` files, for example [`bigquery.env`](https://github.com/clinicalml/omop-learn/blob/master/bigquery.env).
 For this example, the `.env` file stores the name of the project in Google BigQuery, schemas to read data from and write the cohort to, as well as local directories to store feature data and trained models.
-The backend can then simply be created in Python as:
+The backend can then simply be created as:

 ```python
 load_dotenv("bigquery.env")